 This emergence of drug resistance resulted in the development of AIDS defining symptoms in individuals on monotherapy with numerous deaths as a result of resistance reported (D'Aquila et al., 1995; Japour et al., 1995; Kahn et al., 1992).
 Zidovudine experienced individuals were observed to show poor virologic response when changed to didanosine monotherapy or a combination of didanosine and lamivudine (Miller et al., 1998) or stavudine and lamivudine (Montaner et al., 2000).
 The combination of two drugs was the method of strategy to tackle drug resistance.
 Where a combination of drugs showed improved treatment outcome (Collier et al., 1993; Eron et al., 1995; Shafer et al., 1995; Shafer and Merigan, 1995), it resulted in a virologic resistance response after 2 years (Shafer et al., 1995).
 This was due to the baseline HIV-1 drug resistance mutations, which caused therapeutic drug failure (Van Vaerenbergh et al., 2000).
 The multidrug resistance mutations, selected by the dual combination therapy, are resistant to both drugs used in the treatment (Shirasaka et al., 1995).

 Studies showed that HIV replication was suppressed for longer periods than earlier monotherapy after the introduction of NNRTI drugs or protease drugs, or both inclusive triple combination therapies (Collier et al., 1996; Montaner et al., 1998b; Staszewski et al., 1999b).
 NRTI, NNRTIs, particularly nevirapine or efavirenz and a protease inhibitor included triple combined therapy could suppress the viral replication and reduce HIV to an undetected level (Havlir et al., 1998) but resulted in failure after development of multiple resistant mutations against the drugs (Casado et al., 2000; Hanna et al., 2000).
 The NNRTI resistant mutations change the reverse transcriptase structure that disables the drug binding to the enzyme (Figure 1.12).
 Suboptimal therapy, often due to low adherence, leads to drug failure (Bangsberg et al., 2007).
 This limits the therapy options and drug failure with new combinations in short time (Hammer et al., 2008).
-Even the combination therapy of five drugs including 2 NRTIs, one NNRTI and 2 PIs resulted in poor virologic response in just 24 weeks (Piketty et al., 1999).
+Even the combination therapy of five drugs including 2 NRTIs, one NNRTI and 2 PIs has resulted in poor virologic response in just 24 weeks (Piketty et al., 1999).
 These studies also show that the drug resistant viral variants can vary from high level to undetectable level and that suggests the necessity of drug resistance testing before initiating antiretroviral therapy (Hanna and D'Aquila, 2001).

 Phenotypic and genotypic assays are available for drug resistance testing.
 A phenotypic assay includes viral stock generation from peripheral blood mononuclear cells (PBMCs), titration of stock to get viral infectivity, infection of cell culture with known concentrations of antiretroviral drugs and calculation of inhibitory concentration (IC) 50 and 90, based on a measure of infection.
 The limitations of the method include: its labor intensive, minimum of six weeks time requirement, in vitro viral selection pressure during the assay period and use of PBMCs only (not virus in plasma) for drug susceptibility test (Hanna and D'Aquila, 2001).